"If my younger self could see me now, they wouldn't believe it."

 He once snapped at his mother during a phone call and felt so awful that he called her back twenty minutes later to apologize.
 He cited this as a wake-up call.
 "It is incredibly easy to get carried away with my ego," he has admitted.
 That level of candor from someone in his position is unusual, and deliberate.

 This maps to the Type 7 stress pattern.
 Under pressure, 7s move toward Type 1 behavior: perfectionism, self-criticism, the feeling that nothing measures up.
-Boone's body becomes the arena where his relentless drive turns inward.
-The same energy that makes him flip off pianos and write songs at 2 AM also whispers that his shoulders aren't big enough.
+Boone's body is where his relentless drive turns inward.
+The same energy that makes him flip off pianos and write songs at 2 AM also whispers that his shoulders aren't big enough, while he's wearing a costume that can't breathe.

 Controversy and Criticism